webstylestory/figolia/README.md

                 path: 'app/todo',
                 // Algolia index (must exist already)
                 index: 'dev_todo_lists',
-                // Backup index before clearing them
-                // (when there is no stats or mode time)
-                // leave empty or false to discard backup
-                backup: './backups',
                 // Optional, name of ID field (otherwise,
                 // the Firebase object key will be used)
                 key: 'id',
-                // Optional, this field will be checked against last
-                // run date to see if reindexing is necessary.
-                // WARNING: Without this field being corectly configured,
-                // everything is re-indexed at rerun.
-                lastModTime: 'modifiedAt',
-                // Folder where any cleared index backup data will be stored
-                backup: './backup',
                 // Optional, list of fields to index
                 // (otherwise, every field will be indexed)
                 include: [